BDA-KTS/4CTC/newReadMe.md

 ## How to Use
 - Run `python src/requester.py` to start data collection, with options `-b` for board selection and `-e` for board exclusion.
 Advanced usage includes adjusting request intervals and logging levels for detailed monitoring.
+- For more information please run python src/requester.py -h

+### To initialize**
+  - Two directories are created for logs, and the data (saves/"the current date")
+  - The requester will first query the 4chan API to find the current list of boards, if present the include or exclude boards are selected or removed from the list.
+For every board resulting from this process, two subdirectories folder will be created in the data folder, one for storing the threads and one for the thread on each board.
+  - The requester then goes through each board to find a list of threads on each board.
+These are saved to the threads_on_boards folder
+  - The requester then requests the posts on each board.
+The data is saved to a subfolder of threads, with a name consisting of the thread id and the time of first observance.
+  - The loop repeats by checking each board for new and dead threads, then querying the new and live threads.
+  - **Rerun: ** The requester attempts to pick up from previous runs by observing the state of the saves directory.
+If this is deleted it will act as from fresh.
+  - **Logs: ** Debug logs are set to capture each API call and are as such, very detailed (approx 80 times as large as info).
+By default the info log is output to terminal.

 ## Contact Details
 - For questions or contributions, contact Jack H. Culbert at jack.culbert@gesis.org and Po-Chun Chang for maintenance issues at po-chun.chang@gesis.org.